 One mistake I’ve seen many entrepreneurs make is to believe that they can just lump a couple of sales professionals together, and everything would fall in place on its own.
 That rarely happens.

 Building a sales team you can trust to create results even in your absence requires intentionality, strategic decisions, and structures.
+If you ever need help setting these foundations then you may consider talking to an entrepreneurship mentor to guide you.

 For much of the early days, you’ll be doing most of the heavy lifting yourself; training, performance analysis, one-on-one conversations, the works.
 But the good news is that the structures you build in those times and your investment in your workforce will ultimately pay dividends.